2020 in ONE Championship: Background

-A ONE Kickboxing Light Heavyweight Championship bout between current champion Roman Kryklia and former SUPERKOMBAT Super Cruiserweight Champion Andrei Stoica was slated to serve as the event headliner.
+A ONE Light Heavyweight Kickboxing World Championship bout between current champion Roman Kryklia and former SUPERKOMBAT Super Cruiserweight Champion Andrei Stoica was slated to serve as the event headliner.
 This fight was previously postponed three times in 2020 due to the COVID-19 pandemic.

 However, the Ukrainian was rescheduled for this event.
 On December 9, it is announced that Kryklia will defend his belt against Stoica.
 The Romanian will finally get his title shot but on short notice.
 Stoica was announced only 2 weeks before the event and at that time he had cut weight to make 95 kilogram weight class for a fight in Romania.

-In the co-main event, the reigning ONE Muay Thai Bantamweight champion Nong-O Gaiyanghadao will defends his title against the ONE Bantamweight Muay Thai Tournament winner Rodlek P.K.
+In the co-main event, the reigning ONE Bantamweight Muay Thai champion Nong-O Gaiyanghadao will defends his title against the ONE Bantamweight Muay Thai Tournament winner Rodlek P.K.
 Saenchaimuaythaigym.

 After a 2 years hiatus the undefeated lightweight contender Lowen Tynanes will make his comeback against the former ONE Featherweight champion Marat Gafurov.

 The #3 ranked bantamweight Yusup Saadulaev is scheduled to fight the undefeated Troy Worthen.
 In the flyweight division, Xie Wei will take on Chan Rothana.